Nahidul-Islam-Siam/amazingcare-dashboard/AGORA_SETUP.md

-# Agora Live Streaming Setup Guide
+# Agora Video Calling & Live Streaming Setup Guide

-This guide will help you set up and use Agora live streaming in your Next.js application.
+This guide will help you set up and use Agora video calling and live streaming in your Next.js application.

 ## Prerequisites